-Working with schools, artists and organisations to ensure the best cultural opportunities for our young people
+Working with schools, artists and arts organisations to ensure the best cultural opportunities for our young people

 The Hastings and Rother Arts Education Network seeks to help redress the balance of diminishing cultural resources in schools.

 Established in 2013 it aims to bring together schools, cultural organisations and artists in meaningful lasting relationships.

 Working with partners in Hastings and Rother in East Sussex, the focus is on using local resources for local schools, creating sustainable projects that embed culture into the everyday lives of our young people.